 Each month, there will be new resources for you to learn from.
 There will be a diversity of modalities that we will use to learn.
 We will have videos, audio recordings, readings, live Q and A phone calls, and templates that will inspire you as you cultivate your understandings of the cycles of life in a seed garden.
-There will be planting guides, on how to cultivate a healthy and abundant seed and food garden, as well as thought provoking readings and interviews from a wide spectrum of sources and teachers in our mentorship network.
+There will be planting guides, on how to cultivate a healthy and abundant seed and food garden, as well as thought-provoking readings and interviews from a wide spectrum of sources and teachers in our mentorship network.

 The platform to access the materials is intuitive and easy to use, and we will have regular communication through email to invite you into the next cycles and phases of learning.
-You will have lifetime access to these resources, and will be able to go review them throughout the seasons to continue to learn and grow.
+You will have lifetime access to these resources and will be able to go review them throughout the seasons to continue to learn and grow.

-We will host a book club, where we will read a couple of books throughout our time together and have the chance to connect on what we are learning from other wise teachers in this movement.
+We will host a book club, where we will read a couple of books throughout our time together and have the chance to connect with what we are learning from other wise teachers in this movement.

-There will also be a private community Facebook group where we can share inspiration, pictures of our gardens, insights and reflections.
+There will also be a private community Facebook group where we can share inspiration, pictures of our gardens, insights, and reflections.
 I will be able to listen in and offer support and mentorship as you learn from our beloved plants.
 We can continue to learn from each other, and gather together in solidarity with other people of good hearts and minds who share our same vision for Earth Stewardship.